Nicohena/Nicohena/README.md

 If an idea pops into my head, chances are I'll build it and ship it.

 My main tech stack is React, Next.js, TypeScript, Tailwind CSS, and Node.js.
-My favorite tools are VS Code, GitHub, and an ice-cold Coke.
+My favorite tools are VS Code, GitHub.

 I've got a bunch of pinned projects, but my favorite is **[Gojo](https://github.com/Nicohena/House-Rental-System)**